 Siberian State Medical University (SSMU) is working on creating an "organ-on-a-chip" technology.
 It will allow assessing the toxicity of gene-therapeutic drugs.
 This was reported by the university's press service.

-"Organ-on-a-chips" are microfluidic platforms that are revolutionizing the pharmaceutical and medical industries.
-The project aims to create a model of a secondary human liver tumor node, compatible with a microfluidic chip, for screening promising gene therapy products belonging to the class of advanced medicinal products, and RNA-based drugs.
+"Organs-on-chips" are microfluidic platforms that are revolutionizing the pharmaceutical and medical industries.
+The project aims to create a model of a secondary human liver tumor node compatible with a microfluidic chip for screening promising gene therapy products belonging to the class of advanced medicinal products and RNA-based drugs.

-Scientists will create and combine with microfluidic technologies a liver organoid with implanted single tumor cells — micrometastases.
-The project implementation will contribute to the development of cell biology, pharmacy and pharmacology.
+Scientists will create a liver organoid with implanted single tumor cells — micrometastases — and combine it with microfluidic technologies.
+The implementation of the project will contribute to the development of cell biology, pharmacy and pharmacology.

 Earlier www1.ru reported that in Nizhny Novgorod they are growing an artificial organ in a test tube.